Musa-Qureshi-01/OpenCV_Mini-Project/README.md

 An OpenCV mini-project that transforms images by highlighting the main subject.
 It retains the subject's color, smooths details, desaturates the background, and overlays artistic edges.
 The output shows a 2x2 montage of the original, mask, enhanced, and final stylized images.

 ## Features
 - Selective color retention on the main subject
+- Guassian Bluring on image
 - Background desaturation for emphasis
 - Artistic edge overlay
-- 2x2 montage output for easy comparison
+- montage output for easy comparison

 ---
 ## Demo  (output) -